National Register of Historic Places listings in Shawnee County, Kansas

 This is a list of the National Register of Historic Places listings in Shawnee County, Kansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Shawnee County, Kansas, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 102 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
-Another property was once listed but has been removed.
+There are 107 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.
+Another two properties were once listed but have been removed.